 - DefaultClosePos (default = false) — default state of the 'Close all trades' checkbox.

-- DefaultEnforce (default = false) — default state of the 'Always enforce schedule' checkbox.
+- DefaultEnforce (default = true) — default state of the 'Always enforce schedule' checkbox.

 - Slippage (default = 2) — slippage value given in broker's pips to be used when closing positions.